Start by clicking on "Fill out the template"

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

 A General Receipt, often known as just a "Receipt," is a document by which one party can evidence that they received something from another party.
 Receipts are most often used in situations of sale, like a sale of goods or sale of services.
-They can also be used for documents and monetary transactions generally (such as the fulfillment of a debt or other obligation) as well as donations.
+They can also be used for documents and monetary transactions generally (such as the fulfilment of a debt or other obligation) as well as donations.

 Receipts are generally pretty simple and only really need the basic information about the transaction between the parties.